You wake up one chilly morning and head into the bathroom. But when you turn on the tap, you get a sputter and then nothing. No water comes out.

 Tip #1: Pipes Don’t Always Freeze in the Same Spot

 We knew that the pipes in our unit were prone to freezing.
-Two years ago, one of our pipes even burst due to the extreme cold.
+One time, one of our pipes even burst due to the extreme cold.
 Fortunately, I was working from home that day and heard the water spraying in the basement.
 I was able to run downstairs and shut the water off to our unit before the basement flooded.
 (HUGE relief.)

 After that happened, we wrapped all of our exposed pipes with heating cables.
 These cables look like a long extension cord that you wrap around plastic or metal cold water lines to prevent them from freezing when the temperature drops.
 We keep these cables plugged in all winter long.
 Last year, that’s all we needed to avoid frozen pipes.

-But this year, our pipes froze in a different spot.
-When we came home last Thursday, it was a mad dash to find the problem area.
-To the best of our knowledge, the pipes had frozen underneath the bathroom sink.
+Another year, our pipes froze in a different spot.
+It was a mad dash to find the problem area.
+This time, the pipes had frozen underneath the bathroom sink.
 We immediately took a hair dryer to the area and that seemed to thaw it out enough to get the water running once again.

 Tip #2: A Hairdryer Doesn’t Always Do the Trick

 We initially thought we were in the clear.
-Then we woke up with frozen pipes again on Friday morning.
-We did the same song and dance again, taking hair dryers to any area we thought might be causing the blockage.
+Then we woke up with frozen pipes again the next day.
+We did the same song and dance, taking hair dryers to any area we thought might be causing the blockage.
 We even put a little space heater under the sink to try to warm things up.

 This time, it wasn’t enough.
 The pipes were still freezing.